 Comerica Incorporated ("the Corporation") is a financial services company, incorporated under the laws of the State of Delaware, and headquartered in Dallas, Texas.
-The Corporation has strategically aligned its operations into three major business segments: the Commercial Bank, the Retail Bank, and Wealth Management and operates in three primary geographic markets: Texas, California and Michigan, as well as in the states of Arizona and Florida, with select businesses operating in several other states, and in Canada and Mexico.
+The Corporation has strategically aligned its operations into three major business segments: the Commercial Bank, the Retail Bank, and Wealth Management and provides more than 400 banking centers across the country with locations in Arizona, California, Florida, Michigan and Texas.
+Founded nearly 174 years ago in Detroit, Michigan, the Corporation continues to expand into new regions, including its Southeast Market, based in North Carolina, and Mountain West Market in Colorado.
+The Corporation has offices in 17 states and services 14 of the 15 largest U.S. metropolitan areas, as well as Canada and Mexico.
 The Corporation operates two U.S. banking subsidiaries: Comerica Bank, a Texas banking association, and Comerica Bank & Trust, National Association, a limited purpose trust bank.
-At December 31, 2022, the Corporation had total assets of approximately \$85.4 billion, total deposits of approximately \$71.4 billion, total loans of approximately \$53.4 billion and shareholders' equity of approximately \$5.2 billion.
+At March 31, 2023, the Corporation had total assets of approximately \$91.1 billion, total deposits of approximately \$64.7 billion, total loans of approximately \$54.9 billion and shareholders' equity of approximately \$6.0 billion.